Sarandeep S. Huja, DDS, PhD

 Location:James B. Edwards College of Dental MedicineClinical Education Center Grand Lobby29 Bee Street, Charleston, SC 29425

-11:00am: Dr. Jeanne Craig Sinkford will be giving a special presentation.
-Location to be announced.
+11:00am: Dr. Jeanne Craig Sinkford will be giving a presentation called "Legacy and Opportunity: The Fork in the Road".

 Dr. Jeanne Craig Sinkford is Senior Scholar-in-Residence, Office of the President and CEO of the American Dental Education Association.
 She is also Professor and Dean Emeritus, Howard University College of Dentistry.
 Dr. Sinkford’s distinguished career in dental education includes serving as Dean of Howard University College of Dentistry from 1975-1991.